andrebalen/rpi-belt-counter-fw/README.md

 ```

-solving the dependencies and change the source of video
+solving the dependencies ( as listed below) and change the source of video